Warren1001/D2RInfo/Theorycrafting/Flickering_Flame.md

 ### Sorceress Usage

 For a Fire Sorc, this could be doable.
 It's hard to pass up alternative options.
-A 2/20 Sorceress circlet with 2os socketed with fire Facets would be better most likely.
+A +2 or +3/20 Sorceress circlet with 2os socketed with fire Facets would be better most likely.

 ### Amazon Usage